crazycoder1999/SmartContainer/README.md

 ### Arduino
 Some configuration settings are hard-coded like server address and port.
+The code is based on standard firmata example: I tried to reduce it to the essential, but I had problems with the UWA..that's why I didn't changed a lot.
 The project is tested with the MKR1000: maybe it works also with Yun and other wifi-arduinos.
 The circuit is in the Arduino folder of this repository.
 The code: